-Warning: You must not ever use os.environ.
-If your segment is run in daemon you will get daemon's environment which is not correct.
-If your segment is run in Vim or in zsh with libzpython you will get Vim or zsh environment at python startup.
+Warning: os.environ must not ever be used:

-getcwd Function that returns current working directory being called with no arguments.
-You must not use os.getcwd for the same reasons you must not use os.environ, except that current working directory is valid in Vim and zsh (but not in daemon).
+- If segment is run in the daemon this way it will get daemon's environment which is not correct. - If segment is run in Vim or in zsh with libzpython os.environ will contain Vim or zsh environ at the moment Python interpreter was loaded. - getcwd Function that returns current working directory being called with no arguments. os.getcwd must not be used for the same reasons the use of os.environ is forbidden, except that current working directory is valid in Vim and zsh (but not in daemon).